Molasses Crinkle Scones

 Making scones from scratch.

-Here’s a tip I love: you can also freeze the butter briefly; long enough that you can grate the butter.
-This way, you only need to stir the butter into the dry ingredients.
+Pro Tip: freeze the butter briefly; long enough that you can grate the butter on a cheese grater.
+Then, stir the butter into the dry ingredients, thereby skipping the cutting and pastry cutter.

 In a separate bowl, mix the wet ingredients together, then add them to the dry ingredients.
 Stir this just until everything is combined.
 The flour may not be thoroughly mixed in, but then knead it briefly on a work surface just until the dough looks mixed.
 Do not over-work the dough.